 Through the course of project discussions, it was discovered that there was something missing on this project – namely, the architectural drawings for the facility.
 There was a rumor at the hotel that a room had been “walled off” during renovations and that the “ghost” of these drawings still lived in the hotel and haunted the halls at night.
 However, the more likely story emerged that the drawings had been destroyed in a flood.

-We spent several days researching the facility and discovered the historic ties this building has within the community, and its famous architect, Clarence Kivett.
-Kivett (1905-1996) designed some of the city’s best known structures, including Kansas City International Airport, Kauffman Stadium, Macy’s Downtown Store, the Missouri State Office Building, and the Spencer Chemistry Building at UMKC.
+We spent several days researching the facility and discovered the historic ties this building had within the community, and its famous architect, Clarence Kivett.
+Kivett (1905-1996) designed some of the city’s best-known structures, including Kansas City International Airport, Kauffman Stadium, Macy’s Downtown Store, the Missouri State Office Building, and the Spencer Chemistry Building at UMKC.

 Engineering services included MEP engineering evaluation, system trouble shooting, commissioning, testing, adjusting, and balancing of an existing Dual-Duct VAV system serving the hotel.
 The HVAC system was originally installed in 1960.
 Since then, it had gone through several upgrades and modifications to support the building additions, moves, and changes.

 Additional services provided included site inspection, review, HVAC system readout, evaluation, and troubleshooting control systems to validate operation and sequencing.